sathyarjunab/node-phone-directory/README.md

 # node-phone-directory

-# The work on the phone directory is available in the features branch.
+#I am still working on the phone directory, and progress can be tracked in the features branch.